 - 6. Mortgage Loan Amount you are seeking to borrow

-If you have any questions, ask your loan officer and they will help you complete your mortgage loan application.
+If you have any questions, ask your loan officer and they will help you complete your application.

-Remember, your loan officer will always be available to help you through the process and is willing to answer all your questions along the way!
+Remember, your loan officer will always be available to help you through the process, don’t hesitate to reach out with any concerns.

 Your loan officer will also look over your loan application to verify, or confirm, that all the information that you provided is valid and correct.